 But what I liked the most are the above-quoted paragraphs on the doomsday.
 At last, for the first time—as far as I know—survivalism has found its way into a mainstream racialist conference.

 Alex Kurtagic and Tom Sunic, who also delivered lectures, are still clueless about the coming convergence of catastrophes.
 Kurtagic, while speaking on “the end of the world as we know it,” pointed out that sometimes collapse “can be slow and that its beginnings may be recognizable only in retrospect.”
 As always, Kurtagic ignores that the collapse of the dollar will unfold very rapidly (for my latest entry on this subject see here).

 Sunic “does not believe in the inevitability of collapse.
 Even if there is a large-scale collapse, we cannot be sure that it will give rise to a healthy consciousness of race.”
 Fair enough: we cannot be sure at all.
 But energy devolution, which will unfold very slowly after the financial crash, is inevitable (see e.g., my blog posts on Chris Martenson, here).

-The NPI conference also passed the mic to Jack Donovan, whose agenda always has been manning up the feminized western males from his—oh my god—“gay” perspective.
+The NPI conference also passed the mic to out-of-the-closet homosexual Jack Donovan.
 Can you imagine this guy trying to deliver a speech in the 1930s Germany (cf. Himmler’s views on this, here)?
 As I said in “National Socialism replaces White Nationalism,” my ideological differences with the American White Nationalist movement are huge.
 I cannot even imagine myself attending any of such conferences without making a scene…